Radiation-mediated shocks in gamma-ray bursts: spectral evolution

 Unless there is some ongoing dissipation in the decoupling region ($\tau < 10$), the peak energy decreases throughout the pulse \citep{Alamaa2024_intrapulse}.

-The fitted values of the high-energy index decreases during the pulse rise time from $\beta= -2$ to $\beta = -2.4$ and remains $\sim$constant thereafter, albeit with a large scatter.
+The fitted values of the high-energy index decreased during the pulse rise time from $\beta= -2$ to $\beta = -2.4$ and remained $\sim$constant thereafter, albeit with a large scatter.
 Although subtle, such a signature is quite revealing and arises from photons with high comoving energies being downscattered in the comoving frame.
 Since the Compton cooling is proportional to the photon energy, these high-energy photons are the only ones that have time to be downscattered in the decoupling region.
 Energy transfer via Compton scattering is only effective during the pulse rise time before adiabatic cooling becomes the dominant energy loss channel \citep{Alamaa2024_intrapulse}.
 One of the ways that this can manifest itself in the data is by a rapid decrease of the high-energy index during the pulse rise followed by a constant value during the pulse decay.